brennanbrown/WatermelonClub/_support/mental-health.md

 ---
 layout: base
-title: Mental Health & Burnout Prevention for Organizers
+title: Mental Health & Burnout Prevention
-description: Mental health resources and burnout prevention strategies for Palestine solidarity activists.
+description: Mental health resources, burnout prevention strategies.
 ---

 # 🧠 Mental Health & Burnout Prevention

-**Taking care of yourself so you can sustain this work for the long haul.**

 ---

 ## Why This Matters

-**Organizing for Palestine is emotionally intense because:**
-- Witnessing ongoing violence and suffering
-- Facing hostility and opposition
-- Feeling urgency and responsibility
-- Experiencing vicarious trauma
-- Dealing with media censorship and erasure
-- Navigating personal relationships and social costs
+Organizing for Palestine is emotionally intense: Witnessing ongoing violence and suffering, facing hostility and opposition, feeling urgency and responsibility, experiencing vicarious trauma, dealing with media censorship and erasure, navigating personal relationships and social costs.

-**You cannot pour from an empty cup.**
+You cannot pour from an empty cup.
 Taking care of your mental health is not selfish—it's strategic.
 Burned out organizers can't organize.
 This is a marathon, not a sprint.

 ---

-## 🚨 Recognizing Burnout
+## Recognizing Burnout

-### Signs of Burnout

-**Physical:**
-- Constant exhaustion, even after rest
-- Frequent illness (lowered immune system)
-- Headaches, body aches
-- Sleep problems (insomnia or sleeping too much)
+**Physical:** Constant exhaustion (even after rest), frequent illness (lowered immune system), headaches/body aches, sleep problems (insomnia or sleeping too much), changes in appetite.
-- Changes in appetite

-**Emotional:**
-- Feeling numb or detached
-- Loss of motivation or sense of purpose
+**Emotional:** Feeling numb or detached, loss of motivation or sense of purpose, cynicism or hopelessness, irritability/short temper, anxiety or depression, feeling overwhelmed constantly.
-- Cynicism or hopelessness
-- Irritability, short temper
-- Anxiety or depression
-- Feeling overwhelmed constantly

-**Behavioral:**
-- Withdrawing from responsibilities
-- Procrastinating on organizing tasks
-- Isolating from friends and comrades
-- Increased substance use
-- Difficulty concentrating
-- Missing meetings or events
+**Behavioral:** Withdrawing from responsibilities, procrastinating on organizing tasks, isolating from friends and comrades, increased substance use, difficulty concentrating, missing meetings or events.

-**If you recognize these signs in yourself or a comrade, it's time to make changes.**
+If you recognize these signs in yourself or a comrade, it's time to make changes.

 ---